21.4.2017Best electric cars 2017

 Thanks to an efficient energy recovery system, and a set-up that defaults into Eco mode, the Ioniq holds its charge well too, better than much of the competition.
 An extensive Hyundai warranty and high levels of equipment help contribute to the Ioniq's excellent value for money offering, and could easily tempt more buyers into electric car ownership.

-It was a tough decision selecting the top five EVs in the UK since a number of worthy models missed out.
-Those deserving of an honourable mention include the Kia Soul EV, VWs e-Golf and e-up! - all of which are based on good conventional models and have a strong electric powertrain.
+It was a tough decision selecting the top EVs available in the UK, since a number of worthy models missed out.
+Those deserving of an honourable mention include the Kia Soul EV and Volkswagen's e-up! - which are based on good conventional models and have a strong electric powertrain.
 In a different direction, Renault's Twizy is perhaps the ultimate inner city commuter tool and is one of the most fun vehicles anyone will drive.
-Finally and although feeling their age, Peugeot's iOn and the Citroen C-Zero have had prices slashed, and are now a bargain and one of the best value cars on the market.
+Finally and although feeling their age, Peugeot's iOn and the Citroen C-Zero have had prices slashed, and are now a bargain.

 For those who want to see what other EVs are available to buy, use NGC's Electric Car Search for a complete list.
 It's worth taking a look at our buying guide too which explains in greater detail the positives and negatives of EV ownership and what to look out for, to make sure a plug-in car is the best choice for you.